maths/stack-web/website_files/CaseStudies/2024/AIM_meeting.md

 ### Workshop Overview
 This event adopted the AIM workshop format, encouraging participants to propose open problems and questions before it began.
 These suggestions ranged from specific issues to broader challenges that could shape the future of the field.
+Participants came from a variety of countries, reflecting the global interest in open-source educational tools.
+The nations represented included Kenya, Namibia, Ghana, Rwanda, Benin, Tanzania, Italy, the United Kingdom, and the United States.
+This diverse group enriched the discussions with a wide range of perspectives and experiences, highlighting both shared challenges and unique regional needs in mathematics education.
-The workshop included lectures to equip participants with the necessary background on these problems, followed by parallel working sessions for collaborative problem-solving.
-It was designed to foster collaboration between developers of open-source tools like Webwork and STACK, and researchers in mathematics education.
+The workshop has participants with various diverse backgrounds who discussed the challenges and opportunities in the field of mathematics education, followed by parallel working sessions for collaborative brainstorming sessions to link research and practice in the field.
+It was designed to foster collaboration between developers of open-source tools like Webwork and STACK, lecturers/professors as well as researchers in mathematics education.

 #### Key Objectives:
 The main topics for the workshop were